gettypubs/columnreader.js/README.md

 ###Adjusting the columns

-By default, columns are set up with a width of 380px and a height of 560px, but they're easy to adjust in the columnreader.js file:
+By default, columns are set up with a width of 380px, a height of 560px and a gap between columns of 20px, but all these are easy to adjust in the columnreader.js file:

 ```js
 // Change these to adjust your layout